NeuroAI-IBS/NeuroAI-IBS.github.io/content/resources/_index.md

 +++
 title = "Resources"
-description = "Open-source code, datasets, and tools"
+description = "Open-source code and tools"
 +++

-# Resources

 We believe in open science.
-Here you will find our open-source code, datasets, and tools.
+Here you will find our open-source code and materials for our courses.

 ## Code & Software

 *Coming soon*

-## Datasets

-*Coming soon*

-## Tutorials
+## Course materials

 *Coming soon*